-Scenic Nova Scotia is the perfect destination for a road trip.
+Scenic Nova Scotia is the perfect destination for a summer road trip.
 No matter which route you choose, rich history and diverse culture awaits you at every turn.
 You can embrace the laid-back maritime vibe of “Canada’s Ocean Playground” and really take your time passing through postcard-perfect fishing villages and quaint coastal towns.

 DAY 1: Portland & Yarmouth

 We depart from Portland, Maine on the overnight ferry to Yarmouth.
 Although the overnight option is no longer offered, this ferry is still a great option.
 The beautiful journey up the East Coast takes just five and a half hours.
 With restaurants, bars, and even a casino on board, it feels like a mini cruise before our vacation has even begun.

 The next morning, we arrive in Yarmouth, a quiet fishing village that serves as the Southern gateway to Nova Scotia.
 We first head to the richly historic port town of Annapolis Royal for lunch and a quick tour of the Fort Anne National Historic Site.
 We enjoy a quiet moment sitting in the iconic red Adirondack chairs, taking in the views, and reflecting on the historical significance of this now peaceful place.